Skip to Content

 A backpacking meal of ramen and veggies at Lost Maples State Park, Texas.

 We love to eat.
 That includes on the trail.
 In fact, that’s how you know it’s a good hike: when you’re working so hard you can’t wait to get to camp to set up and make dinner.
 And while we tend to take charge and prepare our own backpacking meals when we’re out in the wilderness (find a whole cookbook full of our plant-based backpacking recipes here), sometimes you just want to grab-and-go.
 By which we mean grab a pre-packaged meal off the shelf and hit the trail without all the measuring and prepping and bagging.
-So if that’s you, here are 7 pre-packaged vegan backpacking meals so you can fuel up without all the forethought.
+So if that’s you, here are some pre-packaged vegan backpacking meals so you can fuel up without all the forethought.

 RightOnTrek Backpacking Meal: General Tsoy's Mountain Rice